 Background and goals

-We are inviting contributions to this Summer School from students who are at the stage of preparing either a master’s or a PhD thesis.
-The school is interactive in character, and is composed of plenary lectures and workshops with master’s/PhD student presentations.
+We are inviting contributions to this Summer School from students who are at the stage of preparing a master or a PhD thesis as well as young researchers and practitioners.
+The school is interactive in character, and is composed of plenary lectures and workshops based around Master/PhD students’ presentations.
 The principle is to encourage young academic and industry entrants to the privacy and identity management world to share their own ideas, build up a collegial relationship with others, gain experience in making presentations, and potentially publish a paper through the resulting book proceedings.

 The research paper presentations and the workshops focus on involving students, and on encouraging the publication of high-quality, thorough, research papers by students/young researchers.
-To this end, the school has a three-phase review process for submitted papers.
+To this end, the School has a three-phase review process for submitted papers.
 In the first phase, short abstracts are submitted.
-Papers within the scope of the Call are selected for presentation at the school.
-In a second phase, the full papers have to be submitted before the school.
-They will appear in the (unreviewed) pre-proceedings.
-After the school, these papers can be revised by the students (who will benefit both from the discussion that occurred at the school as well as a formal written review provided by the Programme Committee).
-In this third phase, the papers will be reviewed again for inclusion in the school’s proceedings which will be published by Springer.
+Papers within the scope of the Call are selected for presentation at the School.
+The full papers are submitted before the Summer School takes place and they appear in the (unreviewed) pre-proceedings.
+In a second review phase, the full papers are reviewed soon after the Summer School.
+The students are invited to resubmit their full papers, after they have revised them based on two sets of feedback: the discussions that took place at the Summer School, as well as a formal written review by programme committee members.
+In the third review phase, after the full papers are resubmitted, they are reviewed again for inclusion in the School’s proceedings which will be published by Springer.

-Submissions by senior researchers and participants in European, national, or regional/community research projects are also very welcome.
+Submissions by senior researchers and participants in European, national, or regional/community research projects are also very welcome, and are generally published in a separate section of the book volume.

 Further useful information

 Students who actively participate, in particular those who present a paper, can receive a course certificate which awards 3 ECTS points at the PhD level.
+Students, whose papers are already at submission full length and of sufficient quality for a PhD seminar thesis can receive a course certificate which awards 6 ECTS points at the PhD level.
 Student attendees who do not present a paper will receive a course certificate, which awards 1.5 ECTS points at the PhD level.
-The certificate can state the topic of the paper contribution so as to demonstrate its relationship (or otherwise) to the student’s master’s or PhD thesis.
+The certificate can state the topic of the paper contribution so as to demonstrate its relationship (or otherwise) to the student’s master or PhD thesis.

 Best Student Paper Award

-Every year, at the IFIP Summer School, a Best Paper Student Award is awarded.
+Every year, at the IFIP Summer School, a paper is chosen for the Best Paper Student Award.
+The award is made at the School, and this award success made public.

 Papers written solely or primarily by students and presented by a student at the Summer School are eligible for this award.
 If the paper is co-authored with senior researchers, the authors have to state that the main work and contributions can be clearly attributed to the student author(s).
 The award will be selected based on the quality of the paper and the oral presentation.